August 3, 2014

 MyCheck was launched In March 2011 in Israel.
 The company has received $6.1 Mn from the Werthaimer family, Saban Capital Group and Eli Elroy.

 How does it work?
-When they arrive at a participating restaurant, consumers can “check in” with MyCheck.
+When they arrive at a participating restaurant, consumers can check in with MyCheck.
 A four-digit code on their smartphone screens is then shown to their servers.
 Once a server enters this code into the restaurant’s POS system, customers are able to view, split and pay their restaurant bill.
-Restaurants get paid within 24 to 48 hours via ACH credit.
-Restaurants are charged no setup costs or monthly fees.
+Restaurants get paid

 MyCheck says it has more than 100,000 direct subscribers and 1 Mn indirect users in Israel.
 It is accepted by around 400 merchants, including the largest full-service cafe chain (at 120 locations) and second-largest gas-station chain (215 locations).
 MyCheck has 20 employees in Israel, five in London and nine in Manhattan.